KASETTO

 • How to create a config and run your first sync

-• How to preview changes and avoid interactive UI
+• How to preview changes and script CI runs

 • Where to go next for the exact sync/merge guarantees